 Fiscal Requirements for a Newly Authorized Charter School

 Federal start-up funds may not be allocated to a Foundation; the charter school directly receives federal funds from the State of New Hampshire.

-Charter schools operate as a nonprofit organization (under a "charter" granted by the State Board of Education) and must register with the Secretary of State.
+Charter schools operate as a nonprofit organization (under a "charter" granted by the NH State Board of Education) and must register with the NH Secretary of State.

-Prior to receiving federal startup funds, the applicant (charter school) shall review and complete the required startup forms to include: State of New Hampshire Vendor Application and Alternate W-9, NHDOE Reporting Authority (RA) Request and signed General Assurances.
+Prior to receiving federal startup funds, the applicant (charter school) shall review and complete the required start-up forms to include: State of New Hampshire Vendor Application and Alternate W-9, and signed General Assurances relating to federal funds.

 For a complete list of required forms, please refer to Fiscal Agent Requirements.